Introduction to Cisco WAAS

 Inline Interception Support

-Direct inline traffic interception is supported on WAEs with a Cisco WAE Inline Network Adapter or Interface Module installed.
+Direct inline traffic interception is supported on WAEs with a Cisco WAE Inline Network Adapter installed.
 Inline interception of traffic simplifies deployment and avoids the complexity of configuring WCCP or PBR on the routers.

-An inline WAE transparently intercepts traffic flowing through it or bridges traffic that does not need to be optimized.
+The Cisco WAE Inline Network Adapter transparently intercepts traffic flowing through it or bridges traffic that does not need to be optimized.
 It also uses a mechanical fail-safe design that automatically bridges traffic if a power, hardware, or unrecoverable software failure occurs.

-You can configure the inline WAE to accept traffic only from certain VLANs; for all other VLANs, traffic is bridged and not processed.
+You can configure the Cisco WAE Inline Network Adapter to accept traffic only from certain VLANs; for all other VLANs, traffic is bridged and not processed.

-You can serially cluster inline WAE devices to provide higher availability in the event of a device failure.
-If the current optimizing device fails, the second inline WAE device in the cluster provides the optimization services.
+You can serially cluster WAE devices with the Cisco WAE Inline Network Adapter installed to provide higher availability in the event of a device failure.
+If the current optimizing device fails, the second WAE device in the cluster provides the optimization services.
 Deploying WAE devices in a serial inline cluster for the purposes of scaling or load balancing is not supported.

 Failure Resiliency and Protection

-Cisco WAAS provides a high-availability failover (and load-balancing) function that minimizes the probability and duration of CIFS downtime.
+Cisco WAAS provides a high-availability failover (and load-balancing) function that minimizes the probability and duration of WAFS downtime.

-If a WAE configured for CIFS fails, all peer WAEs configured to operate with it are redirected to work with an alternate WAE.
+If a WAE configured for WAFS fails, all peer WAEs configured to operate with it are redirected to work with an alternate WAE.
 This operation maintains high availability without service interruption.